 Resources

-Contact the Dean of the Farquhar Honors College
+Contact the Director of the Farquhar Honors Program

-If you're interested in pursuing an honors thesis, contact Dean Nevins at andrshaw@nova.edu to learn more.
+If you're interested in pursuing an honors thesis, contact Honors Program Director, Aileen Miyuki Farrar, Ph.D., at afarrar@nova.edu to learn more.

 Select a Topic